All classes at Yoga in Middletown are based on the sound and safe principles of Alignment and Iyengar yoga.

 A non-competitive, friendly atmosphere prevails.

-Sandra Kopell, E-RYT, M.A.L.S..
-Sandra has been teaching yoga since 1991, and practicing yoga since 1985.
+Sandra Kopell, Founder and former Studio Director, has been teaching yoga since 1991, and practicing yoga since 1985.
 She is a graduate of the B. K. S. Iyengar Teacher Training Program of Greater Boston where she trained with Senior Teacher Patricia Walden and Peentz Dubble.
 She holds an advanced degree from Wesleyan University in Dance and Movement Studies.
-She has been on the faculties of Eastern Connecticut State University,
+She has been on the faculty of Eastern Connecticut State University,

 Her decision to teach yoga stems from the many benefits she received which include relief from debilitating menstrual pain, back and neck pain, and occasional low-grade depression.
 Her practice eased her through a healthy pregnancy and a safe, natural delivery of her child.

 Sandra is known for her innovative sequencing.
 She continues to study the Iyengar Method.